matthias-pichler/eversports-fullstack-interview/README.md

 - list memberships also returns `id`, `uuid`, `assignedBy` undocumented properties
 - `assignedBy` is not set in create membership
 - `billingInterval` in `Membership` can also be `weekly` but is not allowed in create membership
-- `billingPeriods` with a monthly interval is not correctly checked for the minimum of 6 months
+- `billingPeriods` with a `monthly` interval is not correctly checked for the minimum of 6 months
+- `billingPeriods` with a `yearly` interval is not correctly checked for the range of 3-10 years

 ## 🤔 Assumptions